Maintaining Leiden Communities in Large Dynamic Graphs: Our HIT-Leiden algorithm

 The goal of {\tt inc-movement} is to preserve vertex optimality.
 As analyzed in Section \ref{subsec:vectex_opt}, the endpoints of a deleted intra-community edge or an inserted cross-community edge may affect their community memberships.
 If an affected vertex changes its community, its neighbors outside the target community may also be affected.
 Note that any vertex that changes its community has to change its sub-community, since each sub-community is a subset of its community.
 Hence, sub-community memberships are also considered in {\tt inc-movement}.

 We first introduce the data structures used to maintain a dynamic sub-community.
 According to Observation \ref{obs:conn_compoent}, each connected component of a sub-community is treated as a $\gamma$-connected subset.
-When edge updates or vertex movements split a sub-community into multiple connected components, we re-assign each resulting component as a new sub-community, and the largest sub-community succeeds the original sub-community's ID.
+When edge updates or vertex movements split a sub-community into multiple connected components, we re-assign each resulting component as a new sub-community.

-\begin{example} Figure \ref{fig:removal} shows the sub-community $S_1$ is split into two sub-communities $S_1 = \{v_1,v_3\}$ and $S_2=\{v_2\}$.
-The component $\{v_1,v_3\}$ retains the original sub-community ID $S_1$, since it is larger than $\{v_2\}$.
-The separation can occur either due to the deletion of edges $(v_1, v_2)$ and $(v_2, v_3)$ during graph updates, as shown in Figure~\ref{fig:removal}(\subref{fig:removal:edge}), or due to the removal of vertex $v_2$ during the movement phase, as shown in Figure~\ref{fig:removal}(\subref{fig:removal:vertex}). \end{example}
+\begin{example} Fig. \ref{fig:removal} shows the sub-community $S_1$ is split into two sub-communities $S_2 = \{v_1,v_3\}$ and $S_3=\{v_2\}$.
+The separation can occur either due to the deletion of edges $(v_1, v_2)$ and $(v_2, v_3)$ during graph updates, as shown in Fig.~\ref{fig:removal}\subref{fig:removal:edge}, or due to the removal of vertex $v_2$ during the movement phase, as shown in Fig.~\ref{fig:removal}\subref{fig:removal:vertex}. \end{example}

-To preserve the structure under such changes, we leverage dynamic connected component maintenance techniques.
-Various index-based methods have been proposed for this purpose, such as D-Tree \cite{chen2022dynamic}, DND-Tree \cite{xu2024constant}, and HDT \cite{holm2001poly}.
-Let $\Psi$ denote a connected component index, abbreviated as CC-index.
+To preserve the structure under such changes, we leverage the dynamic connected component maintenance technique in \cite{xu2024constant}.
 The graph $G_{\Psi}$ stores the subgraph of $G$ consisting only of intra-sub-community edges based on $s(\cdot)$.